The-AI-Alliance/open-trusted-data-initiative/docs/about.markdown

 <a name="join-us"></a>
 # Join This Initiative!

-Want to join one of our projects?
-Visit [this AI Alliance webpage](https://thealliance.ai/core-projects/open-trusted-data-initiative#foundation-models-working-group-form){:target="join-us-form"} and fill in the form.
+Want to join one of our initiative projects?
+Visit [this AI Alliance webpage](https://thealliance.ai/core-projects/open-trusted-data-initiative#foundation-models-working-group-form){:target="join-us"} and fill in the form.
 Thank you for your interest.

 <a name="contact-us"></a>
 # How to Contact Us